BandonC/BandonC/README.md

 **[Hookline](https://hookline.bandonc.com)** - Webhook delivery service on Cloudflare Workers.
 At-least-once with an explicit dead-letter path; the scheduler is built in-house on Durable Object alarms rather than a managed queue.

-**[CourseCal](https://coursecal.bandonc.com)** - Syllabi → calendar.
+**[CourseCal](https://coursecal.bandonc.com)** - Syllabi to calendar.
 The parser is a standalone library with an eval harness, a regex baseline for lift, and honest accuracy numbers.

 **[TrackWise](https://chromewebstore.google.com/detail/trackwise/ljmiflnipemagmaihpfnmpmbdbjehenm)** - Job tracker, shipped on the Chrome Web Store.
 Embeddings cluster your applications so response-rate patterns surface without any manual tagging.